Update – June 2022

-Risk management programmes (RMPs) and wine standards management plans (WSMPs)
+New registration regulations for risk management programmes (RMPs) and wine standards management plans (WSMPs)

-Hazard identification and management information
+Hazard identification and management information requirements

 These parts are referred to as the required parts of the RMP or WSMP.